 The NDE has set its target as a 50 percent reduction in students that are not proficient on statewide tests.
-To calculate these goals, the current percentage of students proficient for any given sub-group would be subtracted from 100 percent and then divided by two.
+To calculate these goals, the current percentage of students proficient for any given sub-group would be subtracted Nebraska seeks to reduce the number of students in each subgroup that are not proficient by at least 50 percent in ten years.

+from 100 percent and then divided by two.
 This figure is then added back to the current percent proficient to arrive at the 10-year goal.
 The state board will likely consider revising the Strategic Plan goals to more directly align with the goals identified in Nebraska's ESSA plan.